yhdgms1/novely/docs/guide/other-options.md

 #### Lazy

 Default mode.
 Nothing will be loaded before.
 Backgrounds and etc will be loaded when used.
 You still can preload some assets by using [preload](/guide/actions/preload) action

+#### Automatic

+Will get assets before user gets to them and preload it.
+Most optimal one.

 ### Fetch